Arlen22/TiddlyServer/README.md

 ```
 If not specified, backupDirectory, username and password are not set, and types, host and port are set to the values above.
 Tree must be specified.

-All relative folder paths in this file are resolved relative to the directory the file is in.
+All relative folder paths in settings.json are resolved relative to the settings.json file itself.

 Tree is an object and its children may be either object or string.
 If a child value is a string, it refers to a path that will be loaded for that alias.
 If it is an object, it is a sub tree.